Andre V. Strizhak, M.D. Diplomate of American Board of Psychiatry and Neurology

 Department of Neurology

 This site is a collection of articles about the conditions managed by neurologists.
-Each article is designed to be short, informative, scientifically correct, and understandable for general public.
-Free online neurology consultations are available through this site.
+Each article is designed to be short, informative, scientifically correct, and preferably understandable for general public.

-Neurology has dramatically evolved over past quarter of a century.
+Neurology has evolved over the last quarter of a century.
 I started practicing neurology 27 years ago.
 Back then, my specialty was a "precise but useless" branch of medicine.
 Now, it is a diverse medical science with a broad range of sub-specialties.
 Thanks to extensive scientific research, once elusive neurological disorders are now shaping up.

 Neurology is a very "operator dependent" field.
 There is no neurological testing for migraine, cluster, tension headaches, or dizziness.
 You don't see those conditions on MRIs.
 For the foreseeable future, neurology will remain a "human operated" field irrelevantly of scientific developments.